stephanmg/travis-dependent-builds/README.md

 # travis-dependent-builds

-Try to trigger downstream Travis projects from upstream Travis projects hosted on Github with a miminum of cluttering your current `travis.yml` configuration of the upstream project (see the prerequisites please).
+Try to trigger downstream Travis projects from upstream Travis projects hosted on Github (See the prerequisites below please).

 This will also work if your upstream project belongs to a different organization or user (inter-project/inter-organization build dependencies).